-Xenofon Baraliakos is Senior Consultant and Scientific Coordinator at the Rheumazentrum Ruhrgebiet in Herne, Germany, and Associate Professor of Internal Medicine and Rheumatology at the Ruhr-Universität Bochum in Bochum, Germany.
-He studied medicine at the universities of Magdeburg (1994–1996) and Berlin (1996–2000), both in Germany, and went on to earned his PhD degree (2005) with a thesis entitled “MRI examinations of the spine in patients with ankylosing spondylitis before and after therapy with the monoclonal anti-TNF-a antibody infliximab”.
+Xenofon Baraliakos is Senior Consultant and Scientific Coordinator at the Rheumazentrum Ruhrgebiet in Herne, Germany, and Associate Professor of Internal Medicine and Rheumatology at the Ruhr University in Bochum, Germany.
+He studied medicine at the universities of Magdeburg (1994–1996) and Berlin (1996–2000), Germany, and went on to earned his PhD degree (2005) with a thesis entitled “MRI examinations of the spine in patients with ankylosing spondylitis before and after therapy with the monoclonal anti-TNF-a antibody infliximab”.
 Dr Baraliakos received his official Board Degrees in orthopaedic surgery in 2007 and in internal medicine and rheumatology in 2014.

-His research interests include clinical and academic research in the field of spondyloarthritides, with special emphasis on imaging outcomes and treatment of the disease.
-Dr Baraliakos won the EWRR Award in 2005, the EULAR Young Investigator Award in 2006 and 2008, the German patient’s AS Society Award in 2010, and the 2014 Award for Excellence in Clinical Research from the European Society for Clinical Investigation (ESCI), among others.
+Dr Baraliakos’ research interests include clinical and academic research in the field of spondyloarthritides, with special emphasis on imaging outcomes and treatment of the disease.
+He won the EWRR Award in 2005, the EULAR Young Investigator Award in 2006 and 2008, the German patient’s AS Society Award in 2010, and the 2014 Award for Excellence in Clinical Research from the European Society for Clinical Investigation (ESCI), among others.